 Are the vaccines a two-part vaccine?

-Yes.
 Both the Pfizer and Moderna vaccines require two doses separated by at least three or four weeks depending on which vaccine you receive.
+The Johnson & Johnson vaccine requires one shot.
 At this time, it is not known whether follow-up or annual vaccinations will be required for COVID-19 like they are for the flu.

 Does getting the COVID-19 vaccine guarantee that I will not get the virus?

-Like any vaccine, there is no guarantee that you will not get the virus, but early indications are that the Pfizer and Moderna vaccines are nearly 95% effective in protecting against severe COVID-19.
-If you are vaccinated and still become infected, we believe you are likely to have mild if any disease.
+Like any vaccine, there is no guarantee that you will not get the virus, but early indications are that the current vaccines are effective in protecting against severe COVID-19, death and hospitalization.
+If you are vaccinated and still become infected, it is believed you are likely to have mild if any disease.

 Can I get COVID-19 from the vaccine?